osuosl/ganeti_webmgr/docs/source/dev/test_cluster.rst

 Basic Usage
 ~~~~~~~~~~~

-The vagrant-ganeti project comes with a 3 Ganeti nodes which can be used for
+The vagrant-ganeti project comes with 3 Ganeti nodes which can be used for
 testing deployment of VMs.
-You typically only need **1 node** unless your testing
+You typically only need **1 node** unless you are
-multi-node operations.
+testing multi-node operations.

-- Bring up the first node you can run by typing ``vagrant up node1``.
+- You can bring up the first node by typing ``vagrant up node1``.

 - The other nodes can be brought up the same way, just swap out ``node1`` with
   ``node2`` or ``node3``.

 You can also bring up every node by using just ``vagrant up``, however if you
-do not have much RAM or your already running memory intensive programs, this
+do not have much RAM or you are already running memory intensive programs, this
 should be avoided.